98llm/Docker-with-Flask-Postgres-SQLAlchemy/README.md

 # Flask-Postgres-SQLAlchemy
-Flask app with SQLAlchemy on postgres
+Flask app with SQLAlchemy and Postgres to Docker-compose